Heaven Is a Place on Earth: Production

+Critical reception

+A review in Pan-European magazine Music & Media described "Heaven Is a Place on Earth" as being "a truly uplifting song, sporting an enjoyable and irresistible chorus".
+Jerry Smith of British magazine Music Week deemed the song a "glossy, and ultimately very commercial, number", and a potential hit.
+Reviewing the song in 2021, Tom Breihan of Stereogum described the track as a "simple, straightforward love song built around terms so overstated that they cross over into actual religious territory,” awarding it a score of 7 out of 10.

 Chart performance

 "Heaven Is a Place on Earth" reached number one on the US Billboard Hot 100 and number seven on the Adult Contemporary chart.
 It was also a number-one hit in the United Kingdom, topping the UK Singles Chart for two weeks.
 The single also reached number one in many other countries, among them Switzerland, Ireland, Zimbabwe, Sweden, South Africa and Norway.
 It also reached number three in Germany and Canada, number two in Australia, and number six in Italy.
 It reached gold status in Canada and platinum status in the United Kingdom.

 Music video

-The promotional music video for the song was directed by actress Diane Keaton and includes an appearance by Carlisle's husband Morgan Mason.
+The promotional music video for the song was directed by actress Diane Keaton.
+It includes an appearance by Carlisle's husband Morgan Mason.
 It features children wearing black masks and capes, and holding illuminated plastic globes.
 Carlisle appears wearing a strapless dress and later changes to a black off-the-shoulder blouse.
 The video was partially filmed at Six Flags Magic Mountain theme park in Valencia, California (now Santa Clarita, California), on the now-defunct Spin Out ride.